code-tsunami/particles/README.md

 Playing with OpenCL and OpenGL to create a particle system utilizing a collection of 3D particles.
 Also added two sphere barriers for the particles to bounce off of and adjusted the particles' coloring based on their velocity and proximity to the barriers.

 *NOTE*: There appear to be incompatibilities with later versions of MacOS (i.e. MacOS Mojave) and the GLUI framework.
 For that reason, I have provided the particles executable in this repo.
+In the event that you have a MacOS comp. and have MacOS Mojave installed, skip to "Installing".

 ![](particles.gif)